Visiting relatives and friends

 You must hand in your visa application at a Swedish embassy or consulate-general.
 To find out which rules apply in your home country, please select your country in the list at www.swedenabroad.com.

-- A number of Swedish embassies and consulates-general cooperate with external companies for visa applications and it is to them that you need to hand in your application.
+- A number of Swedish embassies and consulates-general cooperate with external service providers for visa applications and it is to them that you need to hand in your application.
 They will charge an extra fee.
 Information about how to proceed can be found at the embassy’s or consulate-general’s website.

 Decisions on visas